Home

 (1780-1842)

-Jacob Minerd Jr. was born in 1780, the son of pioneers Jacob and Maria (Nein) Minerd Sr. Jacob could not read or write, and signed his name with an "X." He was a prosperous farmer and landowner of hundreds of acres at 'Hexebarger,' a region of Somerset County, PA, near the town of Kingwood.
+Jacob could not read or write, and signed his name with an "X." He was a prosperous farmer and landowner of hundreds of acres at 'Hexebarger,' a region of Somerset County, PA, near the town of Kingwood.

 Jacob's will and estate papers today are on file at the courthouse in Somerset, some of the family's oldest existing original documents.
 At last count, Jacob and his wife produced nine children, 63 grandchildren and at least 226 great-grandchildren, virtually all born before the year 1900.

-Jacob must have relied on his in-laws' help early in the marriage because in 1811, at the death of his wife's uncle Jacob Younkin, he owed the deceased's estate $10.91 for the "ballance of a note."
+Jacob relied on his in-laws' financial assistance early in the marriage because in 1811, at the death of his wife's uncle Jacob Younkin, he owed the deceased's estate $10.91 for the "ballance of a note."
 Township tax records show that in 1808, Jacob was taxed for 75 acres of land, of which 25 were cleared for farming.
 In 1810, he was assessed for a cabin, one horse and two "horncattle."
 Each year, the amount of land and livestock changed.
-This may have been indicative of many land transactions by farmers in the early years that were not recorded.
-Rural record-keeping in the 1800s and early 1900s was inconsistent, inaccurate and at times non-existent.
-Perhaps farmers did not have the time or transportation to make the long trek to the county seat to record a deed, especially in the dead of winter.

-Tax records suggest that in 1829, Jacob and eldest son John began renting a large tract of land called "Hunting Lot" from the Ingersolls of Philadelphia, heirs of prominent Philadelphia judge Benjamin Chew (seen at right, in silhouette) and Alexander Wilcocks.
+Tax records suggest that in 1829, Jacob and eldest son John began renting a large tract of land called "Hunting Lot" from the Ingersolls of Philadelphia, heirs of prominent Philadelphia judge Benjamin Chew (seen here, in silhouette) and Alexander Wilcocks.
 In 1837, the Minerds purchased the 424 acres outright, though they later claimed and farmed an additional 64 acres adjacent to the property, and treated it as though they owned it.

-How poorly educated farmers came into contact with the faraway Chew and Wilcocks heirs is unknown, though probably it was through a local land agent in Somerset, whom the Philadelphians were known to employ.
+How poorly educated farmers came into contact with the faraway Ingersolls is unknown, though probably it was through a local land agent in Somerset, whom the Philadelphians were known to employ.
+[See "Chew and Wilcocks: Influential Early Landowners in Somerset County, Pennsylvania."]

 The purchase by father Jacob and son John must have reflected interesting values of the times.
 First, they were opportunists to took advantage of economic forces working in their favor to buy attractive land at affordable prices.
 Second, they had been successful in the past to save and afford a down payment.
 Third, they must have had great confidence in their abilities as farmers to generate future income to support themselves and pay off what likely was an installment plan.
 Fourth, as a Whig (forerunner to today's Republican political party), Jacob believed in the federal government's longstanding policy of favoring the rights of property owners.
 Whigs such as Jacob were strongly opposed President Andrew Jackson's sweeping reforms to separate the government from a strong central bank.

 Much was changing in our land in the era in which the Minerds bought their farm.
-President Jackson's goal was to destroy the Bank of the United States and control the U.S. currency to make more money more easily available to the common man.
+President Jackson's goal was to destroy the Bank of the United States and centralized control the U.S. currency to make more money more easily available to the common man.
 In this gargantuan struggle, chronicled in Arthur M. Schlesinger's Pulitzer Prize winning book, The Age of Jackson, the economy crashed and inflation soared.
 Jackson prevailed, however, and his successor, President Martin Van Buren, signed legislation in 1840 finalizing the "divorce" between bank and state, sometimes called the "Second Declaration of Independence."
 Jacob's reaction to these is unknown.

 (Son John's politics are less clearly known, but he apparently was not a Whig.
 He is known to have been a "Republican."
 Yet it's interesting that in 1840, John's newborn son was named "Martin" Miner apparently in honor of Democrat President Van Buren.)